 Referencing and citing sources within your document can be challenging and take hours.
 Google Docs provides two different ways to create and add citations automatically by using the Citations tool or the Explore tool.
 In this lesson, you'll learn how to cite sources, search the web from within your document, and generate a bibliography.

-Watch the video below to see how you can add citations to your document.
+Watch the video below to see how you can add citations and a bibliography to your document.

 To create a citation:

-- To change the citations format, click the three dots next to Web Results.
+To change the citation format, click the three dots next to Web Results.
 You can choose between MLA, APA, and Chicago.

-- To add the citation, hover over the result that you want, and click the Quotation Mark.
+To add the citation, hover over the result that you want; then, click the Quotation Mark.

 The citation is added as a footnote with the proper formatting.